efalken/SportEth/README.md

 - must have mysql installed
 - start a terminal and cd into the `eventlogs/backend` folder
 - install the node dependencies using `npm i`
 - open the .env.template file and fill the name of your mysql table and your websocket API key.
-Then save as `.env`
+You can get one for free at https://chainstack.com/.
+Then save as `.env` .
+I have one in there but if too many people use it, it will stop workingg.
 - run `npm run start`
 - create another terminal and cd to the `eventlogs/frontend`
 - install the dependencies using `npm i`